 3.2.2 Edible insect collection methods and the consumption stage

 Edible insects were collected and consumed as adults in all three localities (Table 2).
 However, the methods of collection depended on the edible species.
 Carbula marginella and M. subhyalinus were particularly sought during their period of availability, while K. angulifera, S. interrupta and G. campestris were captured during travel and agricultural work.
 The local population collected C. marginella in caves while the other species were captured in fields or around concessions.
 They can be captured by hand or with sticks.
 M. Subhyalinus was captured using a container of water and nearby light.
 C. marginella was collected mainly by young girls and boys.
 In Vinnogo, women are actively involved, whereas in Pagou, married women do not take part in collecting.

+Table 2 : Collection, and forms of consumption of edible insects in different localities